 One of the traps in the game occurs during a pre-boss cutscene with Dracula.
 Near the end of the cutscene, in the middle of a line, he throws his wineglass at you, and unless you move while Dracula is still talking to you, you will die.
 Incidentally, you also cannot move until he throws the glass.

 Only a handful of people in the entire world have been confirmed to beat the game on Impossible (meaning no save points).
-The official comment was "holy crap you're not serious are you".
+The official comment to the first time this happened was "holy crap you're not serious are you".

 The Impossible DLC Pack in New Super Mario Bros 2, seriously.
 The pack includes three levels that have various enemies thrown at you at slow screen speeds, wall jumps needed to be done while avoiding fire bars in a narrow area, and traversing a large hallway full of Fire Bros., chainsaws, and flamethrowers with a poison pond that rises rapidly at certain points, in that order.
 Buy it now for $2.50.